Development work on the Australia-Singapore power link continues.

 This media release was provided by Sun Cable, it was originally published here.

-Sun Cable is pleased to announce the completion of a significant capital raise led by Grok Ventures and Squadron Energy, which have taken positions as co-lead investors.
+Sun Cable is pleased to announce the completion of a significant capital raise led by Grok Ventures and renewable energy company, Squadron Energy, which have taken positions as co-lead investors.

 The oversubscribed capital raise will allow Sun Cable to undertake the development work for the Australia-Singapore Power Link and reach financial close on the ASPL by late 2023.
 This is a significant milestone in the life of this exciting project.